Informatievlaanderen/MAGDA-Mock/magdamock/README.md

 #### MagdaHoedanigheidServiceMock

-When using a mock environment, the `identification` and `hoedanigheidcode` are not relevant to the service receiving the request, so then `MagdaHoedanigheidServiceMock` can be used:
+When using a mock environment, the `identification` and `hoedanigheidscode` are not relevant to the service receiving the request, so then `MagdaHoedanigheidServiceMock` can be used:

 ```java
 var service =  new MagdaHoedanigheidServiceMock(MagdaRegistrationInfo.builder()